Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Kings Mountain is where that gamble starts to bleed.

-The Southern Strategy began to look powerful in May 1780 — I daresay unstoppable — when the British captured Charleston, South Carolina.
+The Southern Strategy began to look powerful in May 1780, when the British captured Charleston, South Carolina.

 Charleston was essentially the South’s front door.
-A major port city connected the region to the Atlantic world.
+It was a major port city connected to the Atlantic world.
 Ships brought troops, weapons, food, money, letters, intelligence, and trade.
 Whoever controlled Charleston controlled the main doorway into South Carolina.

 The city also mattered politically.
 When a major port falls, nervous people notice.
 Undecided colonists notice.
 Loyalists who had been waiting quietly notice.
 The fall of Charleston told the region that Britain was back in force and might be able to protect people who openly supported the Crown.